 Mr Santer said he did not apply for permission for Mr Jones to work after March 2024, because he instead decided to prohibit any future involvement with the practice.

-As for the fly tipping, the London Borough of Newham told the police that it was conducted by two individuals, one of which was identified as an associate of Yawar Ali Shah.
+As for the fly tipping, the London Borough of Newham told the police that it was conducted by two individuals, one of whom was identified as an associate of Yawar Ali Shah.
 Mr Santer used a confidential waste disposal service.

 HHJ Jarman rejected criticisms of the adjudicator’s decision.
 It was “not a fact-finding exercise but a swift exercise to decide whether suspicions were such as to justify urgent intervention to protect the public”.
 There were “clear and cogent reasons for the adjudicator to find suspicion”.